lhico/roms_idealized_exps/experiments/experiment04/README.md

 ## 4. Change wind_parallel.in
    I'm assuming you already created a roms grid and copied into the `input`.
 Here,  we are setting some physics in the boundary conditions (The energy should not accumulate at open boundary conditions, but we all know this is not always easy).
 Look for the documentation on boundary condition in the roms manual, roms forum and also the code itself for more informations.
 I set up a case that should work in our example (no tides, only winds!).
 Since we are nudging the free-surface (FS), we also need to set the nudging/relaxation time scales.
 You should look in the forum and manual to figure out how does the nudging time scales work.
 ```
+!
+Application title.

+  TITLE = experiment: Wind parallel to the coast

+!
+C-preprocessing Flag.

+    MyAppCPP = WINDS_PARALLEL  ! this is just a name and doesn't

   (...)
   VARNAME = varinfo.dat
    (...)